 “Get off your horse and drink your milk” … Steve Jobs

-Don’t install the new macOS Mojave 10.14 just yet, this is very important if you are Fatboy Slim (Serato DJ Pro doesn’t work) and also applies to proper musicians and recording podcasters.
+Don’t install the new macOS Mojave 10.14 just yet, this is very important if you are Fatboy Slim (Serato DJ Pro doesn’t work), this also applies to proper musicians and recording podcasters and includes others such as Jo Whiley and Emily Eavis.

 Call for immediate support.
 077 3443 5064

-If you cannot install macOS Mojave (10.14) then you should ensure you are up to date with macOS High Sierra (10.13.6) since all older mac systems are hackable by Salisbury Cathedral enthusiasts and Chinese university students.
-Unplug before bedtime, always use a (paid for) VPN.
+If you cannot install macOS Mojave (10.14) then you should ensure you are up to date with macOS High Sierra (10.13.6) and use a (paid for) VPN.

 So what’s it all about for the rest of us?

 Nothing much really.
-Don’t bother to update and you’ll probably be ok until Christmas.
-Just don’t click on anything that you don’t completely understand and never ever ever ask someone else or a computer program to rememberize your passwords.
-If you update to macOS Mojave your computer will make sure you know all your passwords (because it will deliberately forget them all), even if you’ve got 1Password / Iknowallyoursecrets / you’vebeentotallyhacked dot app.
+Don’t bother to update and you’ll probably be ok for a bit.
+Just don’t click on anything that you don’t completely understand and never ever ever ask someone else or a non-Apple computer program to remember your passwords.
+If you update to macOS Mojave your computer will make sure you know all your passwords (because it will deliberately forget them all), this is true even if you’ve got 1Password / Iknowallyoursecrets / you’vebeentotallyhacked dot app.
+Now is a good time to buy a new moleskin notepad and write down all your important email addresses, usernames and passwords, such as iCloud, iTunes, AppleID, Gov.UK details etc. If anyone else knows these passwords then you are doing it all wrong.